 How can I legally rent my home for tax-deductible business purposes?

-• The home that you’re renting must be used as a personal residence the rest of the year.
+• The home you’re renting must be used as a personal residence the rest of the year.

 Why would I rent my home to my business?

-• Board meetings
+• Board or shareholder meetings

-• Strategic planning meetings
+• Strategic planning sessions or retreats

-• Team events
+• Networking events

-• Video production
+• Video or photo production (great for creatives)

 Why is this tax law called the “Augusta Rule” or “Masters Rule”?